Graphic Design

 • Testing with native speakers and cultural experts

-This creates a design system that is scalable, culturally aware, and accessible.
+This framework creates design systems that are scalable, culturally aware, and accessible.

 OUTCOMES & IMPACT